mnmarinaccio/SAMTIFF_AutopointPrompt/README.md

 jupyter notebook SAM_TIFF_AutopointLocator.ipynb

 ## License
-This project is licensed under the Apache 2.0 License.
-See the LICENSE file for details.
+This repository is licensed under [CC BY-NC 4.0](LICENSE).

-If you use these tools in your project, please cite this repository and the paper the tools were made for
+If you use these tools in your project, please cite this repository and the paper the tools were made for.

 @misc{marinaccio2025seeing,
     title={Seeing Heat with Color -- RGB-Only Wildfire Temperature Inference from SAM-Guided Multimodal Distillation using Radiometric Ground Truth},